Walter Johnson (linebacker)

-Walter Ulysses Johnson (born November 13, 1963) is a former American football linebacker in the National Football League for the Houston Oilers and New Orleans Saints.
-He played college football at Louisiana Tech University.
+Walter Ulysses Johnson (born November 13, 1963) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Houston Oilers and New Orleans Saints.
+He played college football for the Louisiana Tech Bulldogs.

-Early years
+Early life

 Johnson attended Ferriday High School, where he was a defensive end.
 He also practiced basketball and track.
 He accepted a football scholarship from Louisiana Tech University.

 As a sophomore in 1984, he registered 76 tackles, 11 sacks and 2 blocked kicks.
-He contributed to the team winning the Southland Conference and reaching the Division I-AA National championship game, where they lost 6-19 against Montana State University.
+He contributed to the team winning the Southland Conference and reaching the Division I-AA National championship game, where they lost 19–6 against Montana State University.

 He blocked 4 kicks as a junior.
 He was moved from defensive end to outside linebacker as a senior.

 He started every game of his college career, finishing with 327 tackles, 38 sacks (school record), 23 pass break ups, 12 forced fumbles and 6 fumble recoveries.

 In 2013, he was inducted into the Louisiana Tech University Athletic Hall of Fame.
 He also was named to the Louisiana Tech All-Century football team.

 Professional career

-Johnson was selected by the Houston Oilers in the second round (46th overal) of the 1987 NFL Draft.
-He was a backup at outside linebacker and special teams player for 2 seasons.
+Johnson was selected by the Houston Oilers in the second round (46th overall) of the 1987 NFL draft.
+He was a backup at outside linebacker and special teams player for two seasons.

 In 1989, he was signed as a Plan B free agent by the New Orleans Saints.
 He was a backup at outside linebacker behind Pat Swilling.
 He had 3 tackles and one blocked extra point.

 In 1990, he signed as a Plan B free agent with the Dallas Cowboys, with the intention of playing him at defensive end.
 He was released on August 26.

 In 1991, he signed as a free agent with the New Orleans Saints.
 He was released on August 26.